 How to respond

-Immediate medical attention for a severe allergic reaction is probably a given (a 911 call is a good idea if she is having trouble breathing or has facial swelling after eating), but some more mild reactions may be harder to know how to respond to.
-A first mild allergic reaction is no guarantee that a second reaction might not be more severe, and Baby’s pediatrician will be able to test her to confirm the allergen and tell you how to proceed.
+Immediate medical attention for a severe allergic reaction is probably a given (a 911 call is a good idea if they are having trouble breathing or has facial swelling after eating), but some more mild reactions may be harder to know how to respond to.
+A first mild allergic reaction is no guarantee that a second reaction might not be more severe, and Baby’s pediatrician will be able to test them to confirm the allergen and tell you how to proceed.